Oleksandra2/QAGreen/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 ---
-title: Add a URL App to Your Portal Site QA Green
+title: Add a URL App to Your Portal Site QA Green upd
 description: Create a URL app and add it to the launchpad page on your Portal site.
 auto_validation: true
 time: 15